NataTee/Stack/README.md

-# stack-starter
+# Stack
-Starter code for creating a simple stack.
+Assignment to create a stack of pointers to Data structs.